Facilitating global coastal resilience

 The key to the world's coastlines

 The Coastal Hazard Wheel is a universal coastal classification and management framework to address all the main coastal challenges simultaneously.
 It can be used as a complete coastal language and aims to boost climate change adaptation and bridge the gap between scientists, policy-makers and the general public.
-It is based on a comprehensive coastal classification system and functions as a key for classifying a particular coastal location, determining its hazard profile under a changing climate, identifying relevant management options and communicating coastal information.
-It can support coastal master planning and improve hazard awareness and the automated Coastal Hazard Wheel App will provide increasingly detailed coastal classification and adaptation guidance for the world’s coastlines as various classification and data projects are implemented.
+It is based on a comprehensive coastal classification system and functions as a key for classifying a particular coastal location, determining its hazard profile under a changing climate, identifying relevant management actions and communicating coastal information.
+It can support coastal master planning and communication and the automated Coastal Hazard Wheel App will provide increasingly detailed coastal classification and management guidance for the world’s coastlines as classification and intelligent automation components are developed further.

 UNEP Guide